How do I make a claim?

 When will I receive the benefit payment?

 When you are paid will depend on the benefit you have claimed.
-Some benefits are paid weekly, some every four weeks.
+Some benefits are paid weekly, some every four weeks or monthly.

 Some are paid in advance and some in arrears.